NSSP CoP Steering Committee Members

-Teresa Hamby, Data Analyst, NJ Department of Health
+Teresa Hamby, Deputy Chair, Data Analyst, NJ Department of Health

 Teresa Hamby is a data analyst on the surveillance staff of the Communicable Disease Service (CDS) of the New Jersey Department of Health.
 She began working with New Jersey’s emergency department surveillance data in 2001 and provides technical expertise for surveillance activities within CDS and for the Department whose system has developed from faxed forms into a statewide electronic syndromic surveillance system.
 New Jersey has participated in post-Hurricane Sandy surveillance research and Ms. Hamby helped coordinate surveillance for Super Bowl XLVIII and the Pope’s visit as part of the World Meeting of Families in Philadelphia in 2015.
 She is a native North Carolinian and received her MSPH in Health Policy from the University of North Carolina at Chapel Hill.
 After receiving her degree, Ms. Hamby worked for nearly 6 years as an analyst in maternal and child health at the Colorado Department of Public Health and Environment before moving to back to the east coast and settling in New Jersey.

 Caleb Wiedeman, Epidemiologist, Emergency Preparedness Program, Tennessee Department of Health